bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 build directory at ../obj/arch/arm/boot/uImage

 #### Optional - Build linux modules
-The default configuration file generates a linux kernel containing all the basic functionality required for the Seagate Central to function.
+The default configuration file generates a monolithic linux kernel containing all the basic functionality required for the Seagate Central to function.

 If you wish to reduce the size of the kernel image, or to add new functionality to the kernel, then you may wish to generate kernel modules which can be installed alongside the new kernel.

+After making the appropriate kernel configuration changes using a tool such as the "make menuconfig" dialog, build the kernel modules by issuing the "make modules" command by using a command line similar to the following.
+Make sure to set all the same environment variables as used in the previous make commands shown above.

+    KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make -j6 modules

+Finally, use "make modules_install" to copy all the compiled modules to a holding directory on the build machine where they can be later copied to the Seagate Central for installation.
+Specify the target directory with the INSTALL_MOD_PATH variable.

+In this example the module tree is copied to the ../cross directory.

+    KBUILD_OUTPUT=../obj INSTALL_MOD_PATH=../cross make modules_install

 ## Troubleshooting
 Most problems will be due to